Little relief in sight from onslaught of searing heat and rising floodwaters in parts of US, 2 dead – KION546

 The region has also seen 38 consecutive days with a heat index threshold of 100 degrees Fahrenheit (38 degrees Celsius).

-“This weekend we’re expecting upper 90s for high temperatures,” Pine said.
-“And in addition to that we have very warm sea surface temperatures that are five to seven degrees Fahrenheit warmer than normal … there really is no immediate relief in sight.”
+“And in addition to that we have very warm sea surface temperatures that are five to seven degrees Fahrenheit warmer than normal … there really is no immediate relief in sight,” Pine said.

 Human-caused climate change and a newly formed El Nino are combining to shatter heat records worldwide, scientists say.